TerenceLiu98/Undergraduate-in-Statistics/README.md

   * Conditional Probability
   * Conjoint Probability
   * Bayes's Theorem
 (in this semester, we has finished Bayesian Analysis course, but the course is to use ` R ` language as auxiliary material.
-I am  now looking for Bayes theorem related python data, Think the Bayes too simple)
+I am  now looking for Bayes theorem related python, Think Bayes too simple)

 ## Regression Analysis